mirzafahad/mirzafahad.github.io/_posts/2020-06-26-tflite-stm32-part3.md

 interpreter = &static_interpreter;
 {% endhighlight %}

-Let's create an instance of `AllOpsResolver` that allows TFLite Micro to use all the operation it needs to run inference.
+Next, create an instance of `AllOpsResolver` that allows TFLite Micro to use all the operation it needs to run inference.
 And then we create the interpreter, by providing it our model handler, the arena pointer, the ops handler, and the error reporting handler (so that it can print error messages).

 {% highlight javascript linenos %}
 // Allocate memory from the tensor_arena for the model's tensors.